Theoretical Proposal of a Digital Closed-Loop Thermal Atomic-Beam Interferometer for High-Bandwidth, Wide-Dynamic-Range, and Simultaneous Absolute Acceleration-Rotation Sensing: Theory

 In an atom interferometer, the phase shift induced by acceleration or angular velocity arises from changes in the atomic position and velocity with respect to the traveling standing wave formed by the Raman beams.
 Therefore, in order to implement a closed loop, it is important to track the two-photon detuning of the Raman beams at the atomic position, as expressed by the following equation~\cite{youngPrecisionAtomInterferometry1997}:

-where $\boldsymbol{p}$ is the atomic momentum vector.
+where $\boldsymbol{p}$ is the atomic momentum vector and $m$ is the mass of atom.
 First, in Fig.~\ref{fig_mirror_scheme}, we consider atoms with the most probable velocity $v_{\rm{mp}}$ within the velocity distribution, for which the two-photon resonance condition $\delta_{12} = 0$ is satisfied, assuming that no acceleration or angular velocity is applied.
 If we denote the deviation from the most probable atomic velocity by $\Delta v$, this effect appears as $\Delta v \sin \theta$.
 Let $v_\Omega$ and $v_a$ be the effective velocities of the Raman phase front with respect to the atomic beam due to angular velocity and acceleration, respectively.
 The two-photon detunings for Raman beams A, B, and C are then given by

 Here, we set the two-photon detuning for Raman beam A to $\delta + \gamma t$, for beam B to $\delta$, and for beam C to $\delta - \gamma t$.
 Let $T_{\mathrm{oven}}$ be the time from the atom leaving the oven to its reaching Raman beam A and $T$ the time taken to traverse the interferometer arm length $L$ (see Fig.~\ref{fig_interference_calc}).
 It is evident that $T_{\mathrm{oven}}$ and $T$ are functions of the atomic velocity $v$.
 Then, expressing $v_\Omega$ and $v_a$ explicitly, we have